-- Data and information for each expenditure and match contribution with proper reference to a supporting voucher or bill properly approved. - Hourly timesheets describing work activity, signed by the employee and supervisor, to document hours personnel worked on grant related activities.
-Match hours must be documented in same manner. - Maintenance of payroll authorizations and vouchers. - Maintenance of records supporting charges for fringe benefits. - Maintenance of inventory records for equipment purchased, rented, and contributed. - Maintenance of billing records for consumable supplies (i.e., paper, printing) purchased. - Provisions for payment by check. - Maintenance of travel records (i.e., mileage logs, gas receipts). - Lease Agreements, contracts services, and purchases of equipment that adhere to established procurement processes.
+- Itemized records supporting all grant receipts, expenditures, and match contributions in sufficient detail to show exact nature of activity. - Data and information for each expenditure and match contribution with proper reference to a supporting voucher or bill properly approved. - Hourly timesheets describing work activity, signed by the employee and supervisor, to document hours personnel worked on grant related activities.
+Match hours must be documented in same manner. - Maintenance of payroll authorizations and vouchers. - Maintenance of records supporting charges for fringe benefits. - Maintenance of inventory records for equipment purchased, rented, and donated. - Maintenance of billing records for consumable supplies (i.e., paper, printing) purchased. - Provisions for payment by check. - Maintenance of travel records (i.e., mileage logs, gas receipts). - Lease agreements, contracted services, and equipment purchases that adhere to established procurement processes.